-Various reasons are brought forth to promote the use of full requirements procurement:
+Various reasons are brought forth forto promote the use of full requirements procurement:

 - Full requirements procurement provides customers price insurance.
-One service that can be provided by a competitive retail supplier is to provide price certainty.
-This justification presumes a policy choice that the default provider should provide that service. - Full requirements supply more appropriately represents the Price to Compare, since it includes a valuation of the uncertainty in actual pricing.
+One function of One service that can be provided by a competitive retail supplier is to provide price certainty.
+This justification presumes a policy choice that the default provider should take onprovide that roleservice. - Full requirements supply more appropriately represents the Price to Compare, since it includes a valuation of the uncertainty in actual pricing.
 Again, one must determine whether the change, which provides obvious benefits to ARES, and less clearly benefits eligible retail customers, is worth the premium. - Full requirements pricing reduces the potential for utilities to accumulate high balances (credit or debit) to be amortized by Purchased Electricity Adjustments.
 When these balances have been a debit, they have been most significant for ComEd.
-Because ComEd voluntarily limits the size of the monthly PEA to plus or minus half a cent per kilowatt hour, it is susceptible to accumulating large uncollected (or over-collected) balances, although recent changes that allow for an annual reset and amortization of any balances will mitigate this issue.
-The uncollected balances are arguably a form of price insurance that is voluntarily underwritten by the utility.
+Because ComEd voluntarily limits the size of the monthly PEA to plus or minus half a cent per kilowatt hour, it is susceptible to accumulateaccumulating large uncollected (or over-collected) balances, although recent changes that allow for an annual resettingreset and amortization of any balances will mitigate this issue.
+The uncollected balances are arguably a form of price insurance that is voluntarily underwritten (without a carrying charge) by the utility.

-The 2014 Procurement Plan provided some guidance into the price premium (or "residual compensation") one could expect to pay for price insurance, as well as the effectiveness of that insurance in removing price uncertainty, using a bottom-up Monte Carlo simulation model to estimate future market prices.
+The 2014 Procurement Plan provided some guidance into the price premium (or "residual compensation") one could expect to pay for price insurance, as well as the effectiveness of that insurance in removing price uncertainty. using a bottom-up Monte Carlo simulation model to estimate future market prices.
 The 2014 Plan attempted to facilitate discussion as to whether customers would perceive the insurance as valuable enough to justify the premium.
 The methodology was critiqued in comments on the draft Plan, in litigation, and again in the workshop described below.
 Section 6.6.2 revisits the issue, explains different notions of the "premium," and presents additional cost estimates, which the Agency believes are reflective of the methodology suggested by the commenters on the follow-up questions from its June 2014 workshop on full requirements products.

-The IPA was created, in part, to "develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
-In reviewing and approving the IPA's proposed procurement plan, the same standard applies.
-For like products, this language envisions balancing price and volatility, with the Agency and Commission tasked with striking an appropriate balance on customers' behalf.
+The IPA was created, in part, to "develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."91 In reviewing and approving the IPA's proposed procurement plan, the same standard applies.92 For like products, this language envisions balancing price and volatility, with the Agency and Commission tasked with striking an appropriate balance on customers' behalf.

-The choice to buy full requirements should not depend on the magnitude of the full requirements price (assuming it is greater than the price expected from another procurement strategy), but rather on whether the price is justified by the added value that customers would perceive they obtain by eliminating the uncertainty around the price - an evaluation that includes a subjective exercise of balancing competing considerations.
-There is no obvious formula for converting the statistics of forward-looking cost distributions into dollar measures of value, which depends on customers' risk preferences and other factors.
-An informed utility supply customer who values absolute price certainty could demonstrate that valuation by choosing to take service from an ARES who offers a fixed price directly or through a comparable municipal aggregation plan.
+The choice to buy full requirements should not depend on the absolute magnitude of that price premium the full requirements price (assuming it is greater than the price expected from another procurement strategy), but rather on whether that the price premium is comparable to justified by the added value that consumerscustomers would perceive they obtain by eliminating the uncertainty around the price-- an evaluation that includes a subjective exercise of balancing competing considerations.
+There is no obvious formula for converting the statistics of theforward-looking cost distributions into dollar measures of value-That, which depends on customers' risk preferences- Presumably, an and other factors.
+An informed utility supply customer who values absolute price certainty would choosecould demonstrate that valuation by choosing to take service from an ARES who offers a fixed price directly or through a comparable municipal aggregation plan.

 ^{91 20} ILCS 3855/1-5(A).

-^{92 220} ILCS 5/16-111.5(d)(4).
+92 220 ILCS 5/16-111.5(d)(4).